Azure/azure-functions-sql-extension/README.md

 - Open your app that you created in [Create a Function App](#create-a-function-app) in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger -> (Provide a function name) -> Company.namespace -> anonymous
-- In the file that opens, replace the 'public static async Task< IActionResult > Run' block with the below code.
+- In the file that opens, replace the `public static async Task<IActionResult> Run` block with the below code.

     ```csharp
     public static async Task<IActionResult> Run(